A two year online masters, taught entirely via distance learning on a part time basis

-The MIHA is delivered in three main stages over two years: Post-graduate Certificate (Year 1), Diploma (Year 2), and MSc (Year 2 with the completion of the dissertation).
+The MIHA is delivered in three main stages over two years: Taught Component (Year 1), Taught Component (Year 2), and MSc (Year 2 with the completion of the dissertation).

 The Masters in International Humanitarian Affairs (MIHA) has two core academic staff members within the Department of Health Sciences at the University of York.
 More broadly, the Department of Health Sciences' teaching and research teams also contribute to the teaching and learning of the MIHA.
 The MIHA Associates and collaborative organisations are contributing to enhance the networking and learning experiences of the MIHA students.

 As a MIHA student you will be able to access the in-depth knowledge base at the Department of Health Sciences through its unique learning and teaching experience whilst gaining a globally recognised postgraduate qualification.

 The Masters course in International Humanitarian Affairs attracts a wide variety of students from different backgrounds.
 As the Masters is divided over two years part time study, many of our students are professionals already working in the field, looking to broaden their knowledge and theory base to further the work that they are doing.

 Listen to what some of our former students say about the course.